- what sort of publishing is this?

 your local bookstore

-Of course.
-However you can only place a book order once you have received and approved your printed proof.
+You can only place a book order once you have received and approved your printed proof.
 At this stage we know you have seen your book in print and are entirely happy with it, so you're ready to order more.

 how to place an order